oxsecurity/megalinter/docs/index.md

 ## Why Mega-Linter

-Projects need to contain clean code, in order to **avoid technical debt**, who makes **evolutive maintenance harder and time consuming**.
+Projects need to contain clean code, in order to **avoid technical debt**, that makes **evolutive maintenance harder and time consuming**.

 By using [**code formatters and code linters**](supported-linters.md), you ensure that your code base is **easier to read** and **respects best practices**, from the kick-off to each step of the project lifecycle